 Step 2: Cook onion and carrot until softened; add garlic and stir 1 minute more.

 Step 3: Add stock, crushed red pepper, thyme, bay leaf, and diced tomatoes with juice.
 Bring to boil.
 Stir in kale and cover.
 Let simmer 5 to 10 minutes, until kale is tender.
+Return sausage to soup; cook and stir until heated through.

 Step 4: Stir in lemon juice.
 Serve finished with olive oil.